KemkaW/portfolio/README.md

-# Kemka W
+# Data Scientist

 ### Bio
-An experienced data professional with excellent data modeling,statistical analysis and communication skills
+An experienced data professional with excellent data modeling, statistical analysis and communication skills

 ### Education
 MSc Applied Data Analytics in Digital and Technological Solutions in Data Science